Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 ##### Example 1

-A form has been created for a given party.
+A instance has been created for a given party.
 It is not possible from the event itself to know who did it.

 ```json {hl_lines=[3]}
 [{